nateCode1/svacketz/README.md

 But this is impossible, right now we have no wiggle room, and always end up with that `3P/8` problem.

-So lets ammend that: every round in losers round should either have the same number of participants from the previous round of loser's bracket **OR** it should only have participants from the previous round of loser's bracket (firsr round excepted).
+So lets amend that: every round in losers round should either have the same number of participants from the previous round of loser's bracket **OR** it should only have participants from the previous round of loser's bracket (first round excepted).

 This gives us something to work with.
 An "extra" match as we called it before, where no new participants coming from winner's are introduced, only those from the previous round of loser's.
 We will redo our table, and label these "extra" rounds as `x.5`.
 So if we have an extra round after round `2`, it will be labelled `2.5`.